fullcalendar/fullcalendar-examples/angular14/README.md

 # FullCalendar Angular 14 Example Project

 This is a fully-buildable example project for FullCalendar and Angular.
-It was initially set up with the `ng new` command of the [Angular CLI](https://angular.io/cli).
+It was initially created with the `ng new` command of the [Angular CLI](https://angular.io/cli).
 For a complete walkthrough, read the [FullCalendar Angular Docs &raquo;](https://fullcalendar.io/docs/angular)

 ## Installation